About Us | Texas Tech University Health Sciences Center

 TTUHSC - Lubbockcoleman.johnson@ttuhsc.edu

-Cynthia Jumper, MD, BSN, MPH
+Cynthia Jumper, M.D., BSN, MPH

 Adjunct Professor, Professor of Medicine, V.P.
 Governmental Relations & Managed Care